johnyquest7/TIRADS_Annotator/README.md

 - **Automated TI-RADS Reporting:** Leverage AI models to generate TI-RADS reports automatically.
 - **Comparison Studies:** Conduct studies to compare agreement rates between radiologists and AI assessments.

+## Summary of the tool

+- **Purpose:** It’s designed to load or create annotations for thyroid nodule images, calculate TI-RADS scores, and navigate through images for annotation.
+- **Requirements:** The app requires Python libraries - gradio, os, PIL, pandas, time, and sys.
+- **Functionality:** It includes functions to handle file operations, retrieve and sort file lists, load/create annotation data, calculate TI-RADS, and save annotations.
+- **Inputs:** The inputs are image files of thyroid nodules, stored in a specified directory, and user annotations for various attributes of the nodules.
+- **Outputs:** The outputs are an updated CSV file with annotations and TI-RADS scores, and a user interface for navigating and annotating images.

+The file uses global variables to manage the state of annotations and includes error handling for edge cases like the last image in the database.
+It also defines scoring criteria for calculating TI-RADS based on nodule characteristics.

 ## Contributions
 Contributions to this project are welcome.
 Please reach out for more details on how to contribute or create a pull request.